MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Get-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md

 ## SYNOPSIS
 Read-only collection of role definitions that the given role definition inherits from.
 Only Azure AD built-in roles support this attribute.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](/powershell/module/Microsoft.Graph.DeviceManagement.Enrollment/Get-MgRoleManagementCloudPcRoleDefinitionInheritPermissionFrom?view=graph-powershell-v1.0)

 ## SYNTAX